Joel Eaves

 Joel Harry Eaves (June 3, 1914 – July 18, 1991) was an American college football and basketball player, coach, and athletic director.
 He is perhaps most known for coaching basketball at his alma mater, the Auburn Tigers of Auburn University.
-He is the all-time winningest coach in Auburn basketball history.
 He was also once athletic director for the Georgia Bulldogs.
 Eaves was inducted into the Alabama Sports Hall of Fame in 1978.

 Early years

 Eaves was born on the Georgia state line in Copperhill, Tennessee.
 He grew up in Atlanta and attended Tech High School.